Schnouki/docker-images/README.md

 [Isso](https://posativ.org/isso/) is a commenting server similar to Disqus… except it's free software, self-hosted, lightweight, and respects your privacy.
 The configuration is in `/config`, the (SQLite) database in `/db`.

+## texlive

+A full Texlive distribution with some extra tools (make, stapler, and stuff from poppler-utils like pdfinfo).